 Digital service standard

-The standard is the same as central government.
+It is the same as central government.

 1. Understand user needs.
 Research to develop a deep knowledge of who the service users are and what that means for the design of the service.

-2. Put a plan in place for ongoing user research and usability testing to continuously seek feedback from users to improve the service.
+2. Put a plan in place for ongoing user research and usability testing to seek feedback from users to improve the service.

 5. Build a service that can be iterated and improved on a frequent basis and make sure that you have the capacity, resources and technical flexibility to do so.